holoviz/panel/doc/tutorials/basic/indicators_activity.md

 ## Recap

-We have showed activity with indicators just as rotating blades show the activity of wind turbines:
+We've explored how to show activity with indicators, much like the rotating blades of wind turbines:

 - Overlay a loading indicator with the `loading` parameter.
 - Automatically overlay a loading indicator on output from *bound functions* by setting `loading_indicator=True`.
-- Improve the user experience of slowly loading applications by setting `defer_load=True` .
+- Improve the user experience of slowly loading applications by setting `defer_load=True`.
-- Customize the loading indication with *loading indicator* components.
+- Customize the loading indication with various components.
-- Provide notifications using `pn.state.notifications`
+- Provide notifications using `pn.state.notifications`.

 ## Resources